UNRUH EFFECT: Introductory Notes to Quantum Effects for Accelerated Observers: Introduction

+The notes are organized as follows.
 In the preliminaries, after a very brief review of what the canonical quantization procedure entails, we discuss the quantization of the harmonic oscillator, but introducing a point of view not typically considered in introductory quantum mechanics courses.
 For this reason it is recommended that even readers familiar with the quantum harmonic oscillator read this section.
 After the oscillator, we give a detailed review of the quantization of a free scalar field in flat spacetime, and then in curved spacetime.

 Following the preliminaries, we delve into the Unruh effect.
 We begin with a brief review of spacetimes for accelerated observers: Rindler spacetime.
 We then find the positive frequency modes of a Rindler observer, and see how to construct similar modes, but covering all of spacetime.
 Using these new modes, we compare the vacuum of Rindler observers with that of inertial observers, arriving at Unruh's famous result.
 We explain in detail a core elegant argument given by Unruh, discussed in section \ref{elegant}, something we could not find elsewhere.
 The argument, though clever, is subtle and not completely transparent at a first glance; we hope our attempt here has made it more accessible.